jeblister/kube/README.md

 ```

-It also assumes you want to display three types of content `docs` and `blog` and some pages : the `faq`, `company` and `sign-in` pages and and display links to this pages in the menu.
+It also assumes you want to display three types of content `docs` and `blog` and some pages : the `faq`, `company` and `sign-in` pages and display links to this pages in the menu.
 This guide will take you through the steps to configure your documentation site to use the theme.

 ### Configuring you website